Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

 \subsubsection{Results}

-\textbf{In the three analyzed policies, 75\% of safety and security requirements are enforceable by symbolic guardrails.} As shown in Figure~\ref{fig:enforceability}, after excluding out-of-scope requirements, symbolic guardrails can enforce 42 of 51 requirements in $\tau^2$-Bench, 17 of 18 in CAR-bench, and 34 of 57 in MedAgentBench.
+\textbf{Across the three benchmarks, 74\% of security and safety requirements are enforceable by symbolic guardrails.} As shown in \figurename~\ref{fig:enforceability}, after excluding out-of-scope requirements, symbolic guardrails enforce 42/51 in $\tau^2$-Bench, 17/18 in CAR-bench, and 34/57 in MedAgentBench.

-\textbf{For the enforceable requirements, simple and easy-to-implement guardrails such as API validation often suffice.} As shown in Figure~\ref{fig:symbolic_guardrails}, API validation alone covers 81\%, 65\%, and 47\% of the enforceable requirements in the three benchmarks, respectively.
-Schema constraints, user confirmation, and response templates account for most of the remaining enforceable requirements.
-Across all three policies, only five requirements from MedAgentBench require temporal logic or information-flow control.
+\textbf{Simple guardrails such as API validation often suffice.} As shown in \figurename~\ref{fig:symbolic_guardrails}, API validation alone covers 81\%, 65\%, and 47\% of enforceable requirements in $\tau^2$-Bench, CAR-bench, and MedAgentBench, respectively.
+Adding other simple methods (schema constraints, user confirmation, and response templates) brings coverage to 95\% of all enforceable requirements.
+Only five requirements (all in MedAgentBench) require temporal logic or information-flow control, which are relatively more costly to implement.